The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Polytope

 Therefore, the total number of vertices of $R_T$ is $F_{n-2} + F_{n-1} = F_n$, as needed. \end{proof}

-In order to give a facet description of the CFN-MC polytope of a tree, we will define several intermediary polytopes between the CFN polytope and the CFN-MC polytope, along with linear maps between them.
+In order to give a facet description of the CFN-MC polytope of a tree, we define several intermediary polytopes between the CFN polytope and the CFN-MC polytope, along with linear maps between them.
 The CFN polytope is the analogue of the CFN-MC polytope for the CFN model; it is obtained by taking the convex hull of the indicator vectors of path systems $\P$ in $T$ indexed by the \emph{edges} in the path system.
 We will trace the known description of the facets of the CFN polytope through these linear maps via Fourier-Motzkin elimination to arrive at the facet description of the CFN-MC polytope.
-See \cite[Chapter 1]{Ziegler1995} for background on Fourier-Motzkin elimination.
+See \cite[Chapter 1]{ziegler1995} for background on Fourier-Motzkin elimination.

 Let $T $ be a rooted binary tree with $n$ leaves, oriented with the root as the highest node and the leaves as the lowest nodes.
-Then $T$ has $n-1$ interior nodes.
-The interior nodes will now be labeled by $1, \ldots , n-1$.
+Then $T$ has $n-1$ internal nodes.
+The internal nodes will now be labeled by $1, \ldots , n-1$.

-\begin{remark} Note that for the remainder of the paper we have changed the convention of labeling the the vertices so that $1, \ldots , n-1$ now label the interior vertices of the trees, whereas in Section \ref{sec:CFNMC} we used $1, \ldots , n$ to denote the leaves.
-This change is because of the importance that the interior nodes now play in the combinatorics of the CFN-MC model, whereas in Section \ref{sec:CFNMC} the leaves were the main objects of interest in analyzing and simplifying the parametrization. \end{remark}
+\begin{remark} For the remainder of the paper, we have changed the convention of labeling the nodes so that $1, \ldots , n-1$ label the internal nodes of the trees, whereas in Section \ref{sec:CFNMC} we used $1, \ldots , n$ to denote the leaves.
+This is because of the importance that the internal nodes now play in the combinatorics of the CFN-MC model, whereas in Section \ref{sec:CFNMC} the leaves were the main objects of interest in analyzing and simplifying the parametrization. \end{remark}

 Let $v$ be a non-root node in $T$.
-Denote by $e(v)$ the edge that points from $v$ towards the root of $T$.
-Introduce a poset $\Int(T)$ whose elements are the interior vertices of $T$ and with relations $v \leq w$ if $v$ is a descendant of $w$.
+Denote by $e(v)$ the unique edge that has $v = d(e(v))$.
+Introduce a poset $\Int(T)$ whose elements are the internal nodes of $T$ and with relations $v \leq w$ if $v$ is a descendant of $w$.
+The Haase diagram of $\Int(T)$ is the tree $T$ with leaf and edge incident to a leaf removed.
+Recall that an order ideal of $\Int(T)$ is a subset of $\Int(T)$ that is downwards closed.
 Let $I$ be an order ideal of $\Int(T)$ with $s$ elements.
-Then the number of edges not below an element of $I$ is $2(n-s-1)$, since $T$ has $2n-2$ edges and each vertex in $I$ has exactly two edges directly beneath it.
+Then the number of edges not below an element of $I$ is $2(n-s-1)$, since $T$ has $2n-2$ edges and each node in $I$ has exactly two edges directly beneath it.